nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 When a user clicked a button in `PopupYYY`, it will generate the associated command from the inputs.
 The command is then passed to `MainWindow` for execution.

-This process is similar to how command is executed from `CommandBox`.
+This process is similar to how the command is executed from `CommandBox`.

 The `commandResult` is then sent to `ResultWindow` for display and `PopupYYY` will be hidden.